hci-a-if-its-2019/assignment-2-firmanmm/README.md

 Given three possible solution, i will go with the **second solution** because a live search will save user's time and provide optimal result for the user.
 It will also prevent user from performing exhaustive search by having to open any drop down.

 ### 4. Design Rationale
 Based on my last contextual inquiry, i noticed something very important. **If user takes a lot of time to get to what they want then it's a bad design**.
 User should be able to quickly find what they're looking for.
 Exhaustive search is an example of bad design.
+In my last contextual inquiry user had to open all of the course's dropdown list and visit it to know whether it was the one that she is looking for.
 That's why i decided to choose the second solution if it's possible to be implemented for the website.

 ## Part B: Assumptions
 ### 1. Hardware